-

 Taking unfair or improper advantage of the weakness of another party to make them agree to something.

-Undetermined, unascertained, e.g. when damages are left to a jury to determine.
+Undetermined, unascertained, e.g. when damages must be left to a judge to determine.

 valid